 One of the most significant risks seniors face in retirement is their portfolios’ potential to experience large negative returns soon after they retire.
 When a person withdraws money from an investment portfolio early in their retirement and has low or negative returns, this is known as a “sequence of returns risk.”

 Research done in the early ’90s highlighted that when negative returns occur early in a person’s retirement, they can create a situation where a person runs out of money much faster than anticipated.
-Retirees generally can’t spend their average return in retirement because the sequencing of returns can quickly drain their portfolios.
+As a result, retirees generally can’t spend their average return in retirement because the sequencing of returns can quickly drain their portfolios.
 Making matters worse is that you don’t have to have a market crash to experience sequence risk.
 Sustained sluggishness in the market, according to some analysts, can be even worse than a huge downturn followed by a recovery.

 The 4% Rule- Limit your withdrawals to help your money last longer.